 Locating higher-density development near transit stations and along major bus transit corridors can reduce congestion and increase transit trips.
-The research indicates that people who live or work within one-quarter mile of a transit station are much more likely to use transit.
-For example, Cervero (1994) found that in San Mateo, 26 percent of trips made by station area residents were by Caltrain, compared with only 3 percent of trips made by residents citywide.
+The research indicates that people who live within walking distance of a transit station are much more likely to use transit, and locating employment centers within close proximity to regional rail stations increases the likelihood of employees commuting via public transportation.
+For example, in San Mateo, a study found that 26 percent of trips made by station area residents were by Caltrain, compared with only 3 percent of trips made by residents citywide16.

 Locating around transit stations can also improve the market viability of higher density development, as people may generally be more willing to pay a premium for living near transit.
-This has been demonstrated over recent years by the many successful transit-oriented development (TOD) projects that have been established throughout the Bay Area and California.
+This has been demonstrated over recent years by the many successful transit-oriented development17 projects that have been established throughout the Bay Area18 and California.
+Transit station areas can also serve as locations for affordable housing.
+In 2016, the BART Board adopted a new Transit-Oriented Development policy, which incorporates housing affordability as a goal19.

 Transit-oriented development has particular promise in San Mateo County, which is served by thirteen Caltrain and six BART stations.
-A recent study found that demand for development in proximity to these transit stations will increase through the year 2030" (San Mateo County Transit Oriented Development Opportunity Study, 2007).
-19 Additional areas for TOD may be available in the future as bus rapid transit stations 20 are being considered along El Camino Real in conjunction with the Grand Boulevard Initiative 21 and C/CAG's TOD Incentive Program.
+A study found that demand for development in proximity to these transit stations will increase through the year 2030 (San Mateo County Transit Oriented Development Opportunity Study, 2007).20 For example, the Millbrae Station Area Specific Plan provides for increased development density, including housing, adjacent to the station.
+Additional areas for TOD may be available in the future as bus rapid transit stations21 are being considered along El Camino Real in conjunction with the Grand Boulevard Initiative22 and C/CAG's TOD Incentive Program.

 The "activity center" is a particularly promising concept, combining high density, mixed-use, and transit area development.
 In an activity center, a large variety of land uses are clustered in close proximity to one another and offer excellent transit, bicycle and pedestrian access.
+For example, the area surrounding the Bayshore Caltrain station is proposed to be developed with a mix of residential, commercial, and other uses with bicycle and pedestrian access, high-frequency bus service, and connections to light rail.